Cancer epigenetics: DNA repair pathways

 A chart of common DNA damaging agents, examples of lesions they cause in DNA, and pathways used to repair these lesions.
 Also shown are many of the genes in these pathways, an indication of which genes are epigenetically regulated to have reduced (or increased) expression in various cancers.
 It also shows genes in the error prone microhomology-mediated end joining pathway with increased expression in various cancers.

-The chart in this section shows some frequent DNA damaging agents, examples of DNA lesions they cause, and the pathways that deal with these DNA damages.
+The chart at right shows some frequent DNA damaging agents, examples of DNA lesions they cause, and the pathways that deal with these DNA damages.
 At least 169 enzymes are either directly employed in DNA repair or influence DNA repair processes.
 Of these, 83 are directly employed in repairing the 5 types of DNA damages illustrated in the chart.

 Some of the more well studied genes central to these repair processes are shown in the chart.
 The gene designations shown in red, gray or cyan indicate genes frequently epigenetically altered in various types of cancers.
-Wikipedia articles on each of the genes highlighted by red, gray or cyan describe the epigenetic alteration(s) and the cancer(s) in which these epimutations are found.
 Two broad experimental survey articles also document most of these epigenetic DNA repair deficiencies in cancers.

 Red-highlighted genes are frequently reduced or silenced by epigenetic mechanisms in various cancers.
 When these genes have low or absent expression, DNA damages can accumulate.
 Replication errors past these damages (see translesion synthesis) can lead to increased mutations and, ultimately, cancer.
 Epigenetic repression of DNA repair genes in accurate DNA repair pathways appear to be central to carcinogenesis.